Try our free ROI calculator. Discover your site's revenue potential.

 JavaScript websites are prone to hurt SEO performances, and VueJS websites are no exception.

-Here are some optimizations you can do to make your VueJS website always properly indexed and SEO-friendly.
+Here are some optimizations you can do to ensure your VueJS website is properly indexed and SEO-friendly.

 Note: For a more in-depth guide on JavaScript optimization, check our guide on how to solve the most common JavaScript SEO problems.